crenv/crystal-build/README.md

 crystal-build is an [crenv](https://github.com/pine/crenv) plugin that provides an crenv install command.

-## Note: Potentially being replaced/phased out
+## Warning: This project has been replaced and is no longer in active development

-Work is underway on [a rewrite of crystal-build in Crystal](https://github.com/crenv/crystal-build-cr).
-It is working on a rudimentary level, and depending on your needs, may be a suitable replacement for this version of crystal-build, if you are having issues with it.
+It is being replaced by [crystal-build-cr](https://github.com/crenv/crystal-build-cr), which is a rewrite of this existing Perl codebase in Crystal.
+The Crystal replacement should satisfy the needs of anyone wanting to use `crystal-build`, so we suggest you use it instead of this repository.
 The rewrite is largely motivated by the previous maintainer no longer being able to maintain and find contributors for the Perl codebase.
-For now, pull requests are still being accepted for this repository.
+Pull requests are no longer being accepted for this repository.

 ## Install